 in all your ways submit to him, and he will make your paths straight.”

 Notice that it does NOT say: “Trust in the Lord and lean not on your own understanding…” There is clarity given to the quality of the trust that is needed: “with all your heart.”
 “With all” implies a total commitment on your part.

-Where you trust in God, but you also trust in yourself.
-Abraham believed God, His Person, and it was “credited to Him as righteousness” (Rom 4:3, Gal 3:6) Abraham learnt the hard way, not to trust in himself and took a decision to trust ONLY God.
+In a situation where you trust in God, but you also trust in yourself or people.
+Abraham believed God, His Person with all His attributes, and it was “credited to Him as righteousness” (Rom 4:3, Gal 3:6) Abraham learnt the hard way, not to trust in himself or people.
+After learning the lesson he took a decision to trust ONLY God.
 This very act of trust brought Him salvation as a friend of God.
 (James 2:23)

 It is not a mental decision but requires ALL of your HEART.

 In our Western culture that is primarily influence by Greek thinking, we see the center of the person as their mind, which fuels their thoughts, emotions, will and action.
-But in the original Hebrew, the heart is the center of the person’s being: their mind, will, emotions, spirit and action.
+But in the original Hebrew, the heart is the center of the person’s being: their mind, will, emotions, actions and spirit is included.
 It is the whole person, as in the sum of all parts, the complete person.
 Trust with all the heart, requires an acknowledgement or submission to Him in a relationship, being intimately acquainted with Him and inviting Him into every aspect and part of our lives and conduct.

 It is also mutually exclusive.

 In other words, it cannot partially trust God, you either trust Him, or you don’t.
 Else you are what the word would describe as double-minded, or having a wavering mind.
 These two states of trust are mutually exclusive, just as black and white are mutually exclusive, you cannot be both, else you are just grey.

 - To what extent does the your trust in the Lord change according to your emotions?